-I am a Toronto-based visual storyteller working on conservation campaigns and magazine assignments that express the important link between people and planet.
+I am a Toronto-based conservation photojournalist and visual storyteller working to express the inextricable link between people and planet.

-This work is deeply rooted in a documentary approach that bear’s witness to humanity’s ecological footprint, the human demand on nature.
+My work is deeply rooted in a documentary approach that bear’s witness to humanity’s ecological footprint–the human demand on nature.
 This work is principally carried out in protected places such as in national parks and marine reserves to celebrate nature’s pristine majesty where it still exists, and in wild spaces in peril like deforested areas and polluted rivers that still need protection.
 For me, visual storytelling is a way to start a dialogue I believe is of the utmost importance: we’re not apart from nature, but very much part of it.

-As a Partner at Evermaven, a full-service environmental communications agency, I am based out of the Evermaven studio in Toronto, Ontario, Canada when not in the field.
+As a Partner at Evermaven, a full-service environmental communications agency, I am based out of Toronto, Ontario, Canada when not in the field.

 Conservation Photography Editor with the California Academy of Sciences